StarterSquad/startersquad.com/_posts/2014-05-01-self-healing-organizations.md

 ---
 layout: post
-title: 'Self healing organizations: how do you create them?'
+title: 'Self-healing organizations: how do you create them?'
 author: Iwein Fuld
 tags:
 - startups